SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

 author: "Sujay Dey"
 ---

-Networking is one of the core pillars of Kubernetes and SIG Network, or the Kubernetes Special Interest Group for Networking, is responsible for developing and maintaining the networking features of Kubernetes.
+Networking is one of the core pillars of Kubernetes and the Special Interest Group for Networking(SIG Network), is responsible for developing and maintaining the networking features of Kubernetes.
 It takes care of all aspects to ensure Kubernetes provides a reliable and scalable network infrastructure for containerized applications.

-In this SIG Network spotlight, [Sujay Dey](https://twitter.com/Sujaystwt) talked with [Shane Utt](https://twitter.com/ShaneUtt), Software Engineer at Kong, chair of SIG Network and maintainer of Gateway API, on different aspects of the SIG, what are the exciting things going on and how anyone can get involved and contribute.
+In this SIG Network spotlight, [Sujay Dey](https://twitter.com/Sujaystwt) talked with [Shane Utt](https://twitter.com/ShaneUtt), Software Engineer at Kong, chair of SIG Network and maintainer of Gateway API, on different aspects of the SIG, what are the exciting things going on and how anyone can get involved and contribute here.

 **Sujay**: Hello, first of all, thanks for the opportunity of learning more about SIG Network.
 I would love to hear your story so could you please tell us a bit